groundtruth/dse_styles/README.md

 Next, get the code:

-    git clone git@github.com:groundtruth/vic_styles.git && cd vic_styles
+    git clone git@github.com:groundtruth/gt_public_styles.git && cd gt_public_styles

-### With automatic file watching

-Install the Ruby gems:
+## CSS regeneration workflow

+Copy the `config.sh.eg` file to `config.sh` and adjust it for your GeoServer installation and `rsync` destination.

+To process the CSS files and synchronise the resulting SLD files to a server using `rsync`,
+run:

+    ./bin/process.sh

+On UNIX this can be triggered automatically when files under `./css/` change as follows:

     bundle install

-Make sure the `Guardfile` has the correct settings for `GEOSERVER_LIB` and `RSYNC_DESTINATION`.
+    ./bin/watch.sh

-Then run guard to automatically regenerate the SLD files and synchronise them to the server in the background:
+To just synchronise the SLD files to the sever (useful when manually tweaking the SLDs for troubleshooting), run:

-    bundle exec guard

-After that you can edit the CSS files under `css/` and see the results almost immediately.

-### Manually

-A similar workflow can be used manually.
-Adjust the variables in `bin/process.sh` and run that from the project root:

-    ./bin/process.sh

-### Issues
+    ./bin/sync.sh

+## CSS limitations

-We discovered issues that were fixed, but not necessarily in the public release builds yet:
+These are issues we discovered in the CSS module.
+They were fixed, but have not necessarily been included in the public release builds yet:

 * [Long comments causing stack overflow](https://github.com/dwins/geoscript.scala/issues/27)
 * [CSS with solid font-fill generating SLD with empty GraphicFill](https://github.com/dwins/geoscript.scala/issues/25)

 Other limitations of CSS we faced included:

-* `-drop-shadow` (can't create an offset of a polygon)
+* No `-drop-shadow` (can't create an offset of a polygon)
-* `-label-anchor`
+* No `-label-anchor`